QBDev0ps/DevOps-Cloud-projects/Project2.md

 As seen below entering the `git clone` command along with the link to our repository downloads our local repository onto our local computer.

 ![git clone](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/66494618-55ee-4b8a-b575-3567d04329ac)

+## Branch Management and Tagging

+### Introduction to Markdown Syntax

+The markdown syntax is a lightweight markup language that allows us to add formatting elements to our text without needing to use complex HTML or other formatting languages.
+It allows to format text using using elements like bold and italic styles, creating headers, lists, links etc. Markdown syntax can be used in creating files, documents, posts and web pages.
+To demonstrate how it works, we shall utilize some of the most commonly used markdown syntax elements below:

+1. Headings: To create headings we simply use the hash (#) symbol and a space before the text.
+The number of hash signs used reflects the level of the heading as shown below:

+# Heading 1
+## Heading 2
+### Heading 3

+2. Emphasis: We can use asterisk (*) or underscore (_) to place emphasis on text.
+As shown below, To put a text in Italics we can either put one asterisk before and after the text or we can put one underscore before and after the text.
+And to put a text in Bold, we can either put two asterisks before and after the text or we can put two underscores before and after the text.

+*italic* or _italic_
+**bold** or __bold__

+3.